Lucetta Elmer

 Lucetta A. Elmer is an American politician and businesswoman serving as a member of the Oregon House of Representatives for the 24th district.
 Elected in November 2022, she assumed office on January 9, 2023.
+Since October 1, 2025, she has served as minority leader of the House.

 Early life and education

 Elmer was born and raised in McMinnville, Oregon.
 She earned a Bachelor of Science degree in elementary education from Linfield University.

 Career

 Elmer is the owner and managing partner of Douglas on Third, a boutique hotel.
 She also owns and operates Union Block Coffee.
 She was elected to the Oregon House of Representatives in November 2022.